-In line with my analogy, nutritional ignorance drives the adherence to traditional ideologies regarding the ideal diet’s components.
-A study conducted by the Journal of the Association of American Medical Colleges found that only 27% of the 105 graduate medical schools in their study (127 stand in the U.S.) meet the minimum 125 hours of nutritional education standard set by the National Academy of Sciences.
-In the veggie debate, it certainly doesn’t help that the meat industry monopolizes governmental standards of what constitutes a “healthy diet” through lobbying and the USDA’s fortune-minded regulation of guidelines, which medical professionals, and schools of thought, abide by.
-If these courses consider veganism, they likely do not accommodate all of the research (often conducted by other countries) supporting the diet, nor did they when the majority of present-day medical professionals attended school.
+Falsified or withheld information not only contributes to sub-par nutritional recommendations, but inexperience.
+In line with my analogy, ignorance too may drive the adherence to traditional ideologies regarding the ideal diet’s components: A study conducted by the Journal of the Association of American Medical Colleges found that only 27% of the 105 graduate medical schools in their study (127 stand in the U.S.) meet the minimum 125 hours of nutritional education standard set by the National Academy of Sciences.
+Once again, the meat and dairy industry monopolizes governmental standards of what constitutes a “healthy diet” through lobbying and the USDA’s fortune-minded regulation of guidelines, which medical professionals, and schools of thought, abide by.
+If these courses consider veganism, they likely do not accommodate all of the research supporting the diet, nor did they when the majority of present-day medical professionals attended school.
 Veganism is only in its infancy in terms of the experimentation backing it, as well as the extent to which it has infiltrated the mainstream social, and professional, schema.
 We put so much faith in “higher powers” to guide us into prosperity and wellness; yet, the people that oversee these industries are just that: people.
 Like any congregation, bad apples with poor intentions will compromise the group as a whole from cultivating purity, as will ignorance.
 The good, informed apples then suffer in stigma.

-For those who have a hard time accepting corruption within healthcare, consider the gallbladder removal industry: according to this article from USA Today, up to twenty-five percent of surgeries are performed unnecessarily.
+For those who have a hard time accepting corruption within healthcare, consider the gallbladder removal industry: According to this article from USA Today, up to twenty-five percent of surgeries are performed unnecessarily.
 Gallbladder surgeries in particular are more susceptible to corruption (“Let’s just remove it; you don’t need it anyway”) due to the misinformation surrounding the organ and it’s functions, although its extraction has serious consequences.
 Victims of gallbladder removal surgery cannot properly digest fats without bile salts, potentially leading to fat-soluble vitamin deficiencies and chronic digestive ailments such as indigestion, diarrhea, bloating, and fatigue.
 When this knowledge is combined with the hundreds of thousands of anecdotal reports on various forums, as well as published articles on the internet from reputable sources, the reality that homeopathy, gallbladder/liver flushes, certain herbs, and time can replace the need for surgery absolutely tarnishes the reputation of those we trust most.
-Whether medical professionals on a micro-level (in their own offices), or on a macro-level (those that educate our doctors) promote the falsification of proposed truth, I do not hate nor hold “traditional” industries in contempt; rather, I wish to see a greater inclination toward natural treatment as opposed to those that provide the most capital.
+I myself passed my gallstones and healed my intense gallbladder issues with homeopathy.

 Your doctor may not be informed of what veganism can do for you.
 Ne may chalk up your health issues, plainly and simply–when they’re so much more than that!–to your recent diet alteration.
 Read onto the next section to see why this section means so much.

 If my body’s rejection of veganism resulted from a nutrient deficiency (such as B12, the consequences of which I am now well aware), my symptoms would have arisen over time following the depletion of my reservoirs, not within weeks of my diet alteration.
 This observation introduces an interesting concept: oftentimes adverse reactions incite one to forgo nir newly plant-based lifestyle, when in reality, this very response indicates progression (albeit sometimes at an unwanted rate).
+A healthy system can’t become deficient in a vitamin in such a short period of time, so what else could be the problem?
 Guaranteed if you, the reader decide to alter your diet after exploring my website, you will experience a detox reaction, which is natural after years and years of meat and processed-food consumption intermingled with suppressed trauma.
-In line with all that I have delineated on thus far, you might even experience an uncomfortable Herxheimer reaction, especially if you have been rather disordered hitherto and are not minding your vital force’s signals to slow down!
-The body must acclimate to veganism by altering preexisting gut flora balances, those that have likely spanned a lifetime, for which bacteria and pathogens must die (ha).
+In line with all that I have delineated on thus far, you might even experience an uncomfortable Herxheimer reaction (fatigue, sweats, nausea, bloating, belching, flatulence, constipation, diarrhea, elevated heart rate, etc.), especially if you have been rather disordered hitherto and are not minding your vital force’s signals to slow down!
+The body must acclimate to veganism by altering preexisting gut flora balances, those that have likely spanned a lifetime, for which bacteria, and even pathogens and Candida, must die (ha).
+The latter two inhabit a healthy gut, but only in degrees a healthy body deems fit; it is likely that your body will detoxify from unhealthy levels upon going vegan on top of the gut flora balances that are changing and acclimating to a diet centered on carbs, resulting in more discomfort.
 As I have mentioned a few times in this piece, you really shouldn’t experience a healing “crisis” if you are transitioning properly–but alas, you might go through some interesting emotions regardless, primarily the first few days after dropping meat, dairy, etc. as you would with any homeopathic regimen.
-You also might crave meat and dairy products for a while, given that your gut flora contribute to what you crave Still, your healing response to plant-based eating shouldn’t last long, nor should it be oppressive.
+You also might crave meat and dairy products for a while, given that your gut flora contribute to what you crave.
+Remember that these cravings do not always reflect some sort of emerging deficiency, but merely what your dying microbiota desire… Still, your healing response to plant-based eating shouldn’t last long, nor should it be oppressive.
 If it is, go see a homeopathic doctor and slow your roll.
-Speaking with a traditional medical professional about your complaints will likely result in the recommendation to revert back to your old diet, as mechanisms of true healing are largely unknown.
+Otherwise, you may in fact hinder the process because you are forcing yourself to detoxify at a rate that your vital force deems more troublesome than the disordered state you were in prior to making the switch.
+The signals your body sends always hold some truth; whether or not they derive from what you truly need or what your disorder-causing pathogens desire (processed foods, refined sugars) takes some outside knowledge and a propensity to sincerely listen.
+Nevertheless, speaking with a traditional medical professional about your complaints will likely result in the recommendation to revert back to your old diet, as mechanisms of true healing are largely unknown.
 (See The Emotions Before and After Detoxification: Homeopathy and What to Expect During the Healing Crisis for more information.).

 Your Vegan Diet Isn’t The Problem

 The fact of the matter is, veganism has a tendency to raise a red flag before an alternative source is even considered.
-The woman that told me I would essentially destroy my system if I continued on a vegan diet immediately discredited it despite the possibility in exploring other options, options she was clearly not aware of.
+A naturopath I met with prior to discovering homeopathy told me I would essentially destroy my system if I continued on a vegan diet–she immediately discredited it despite the possibility in exploring other options, options she was clearly not aware of.
 She had already decided, based off of previous clients (and conceptions she adopted as truth), that veganism simply could not work; her knowledge was condensed in one field, and my individual experiences remained unexplored.
 In terms of the blind man analogy, she listened with ears deafened by subjectivity.

 Yet I have healed, and continue to heal, whilst on the vegan diet.
 The difference between then (the onslaught of heavy disorder) and now (the forward progression of restoration) is that my body is beginning to function optimally.
 It is in control.
 It is capable of absorbing nutrients efficiently, which the plant-based regime provides in abundance.
 My remedy is stimulating my body to balance my gut flora in a way that is attuned to the foods I am feeding it–not in a rapid fashion, but in the time period my vital force deems fit.